Yes, Witches Are Real. I Know Because I Am One

 Why do witches matter?
 Why are they seemingly everywhere right now?
 What, exactly, are they?
 (And why the hell won’t they go away?)

-I get asked such things over and over, and you would think that a after a lifetime of studying and writing about witches, as well as hosting a witch-themed podcast and being a practitioner of witchcraft myself, my answers would be succinct.
+I get asked such things over and over, and you would think that after a lifetime of studying and writing about witches, as well as hosting a witch-themed podcast and being a practitioner of witchcraft myself, my answers would be succinct.

 In fact, I find that the more I work with the witch, the more complex she becomes.
 Hers is a slippery spirit: try to pin her down, and she’ll only recede further into the deep, dark wood.